joshuaboniface / supersensor

 • 1x TSL2591 light sensor AliExpress

-• 1x HLK-LD2410C-P mmWave radar sensor AliExpress (LD2410C-P)
+• 1x HLK-LD2410C-P mm-Wave radar sensor AliExpress (LD2410C-P)

 • 1x SR602 PIR sensor AliExpress

-• 2x Common-cathod RGB LEDs Amazon search
+• 2x Common-cathode RGB LEDs Amazon search

-• 1x Resistor for the common-cathod RGB LED @ 3.3v input (~33-1000Ω, depending on desired brightness and LEDs)
+• 1x Resistor for the common-cathode RGB LED @ 3.3v input (~33-1000Ω, depending on desired brightness and LEDs)

 • 1x SuperSensor PCB board (see "board/supersensor.dxf" or "board/supersensor.easyeda.json")